The programme is designed particularly for part-time students.

 Stage 1: Structured Research Papers

-Stage 1 comprises three modules that support you to produce structured research papers in preparation for the longer thesis-based research.
+Stage 1 supports you to produce structured research papers in preparation for the longer thesis-based research.

 Practical theology: context, practice and performance

-This module introduces you to the discipline of practical theology, asking you to produce critical reviews of key thinkers and ideas, helping you to situate your particular area of enquiry in relation to themes, traditions and practices.
+Your first year introduces you to the discipline of practical theology, and you will be asked to produce critical reviews of key thinkers and ideas, helping you to situate your particular area of enquiry in relation to themes, traditions and practices.

 Presentation and publication of research